abasu89/Projects/README.md

 # Projects
-This repo includes all AI-related projects I've worked on.
+This repo is a collection of all machine-learning projects I've worked on till date, including the ones I've undertaken via MOOCs like Udacity.